zio/zio-kafka/docs/gettingStarted.md

 ## Example: consuming, producing and committing offset

-This example shows how to consume messages from topic `topic_a` and produce transformed messages to `topic_b`, after which consumer offsets are committed.
+This example shows how to consume messages from topic `my-input-topic` and produce transformed messages to `my-output-topic`, after which consumer offsets are committed.
 Processing is done in chunks using `ZStreamChunk` for more efficiency.

 ```scala
 import zio.ZLayer